Kerrville Daily Times

 The Kerrville Daily Times, formerly the Kerrville Times and Centerpoint News, is a local and regional newspaper published in Kerrville, Texas, United States serving the hill country, Kerrville, and Kerr County.
-It was first published in 1926, although the original printing equipment had been used at a prior newspaper since 1908 and was later was purchased in Centerpoint, Texas by the Starke family and moved to Kerrville to begin production of a regional newspaper in Kerr County.
+It was first published in 1926, although the original printing equipment had been used at a prior newspaper since 1908 and was later purchased in Centerpoint, Texas by the Starke family and moved to Kerrville to begin production of a regional newspaper in Kerr County.
 It currently serves as the newspaper of record for the City of Kerrville as well as Kerr County.